 I just want to relax: is there a spa close by?

-- Yes, just 100 meters from the house is a full service spa.
-The Spa Uno has many different kinds of therapies available.
+- Yes, there are a number of spas close by.
+The Spa Uno has many different kinds of therapies available and they'll come to the house.
 They will help you unwind from the

 rigors of your hectic life and speed up the process of letting you slow down to the

 Costa Rican pace of life.
 They also have a line of wonderful organic skin care products, Raw Botanicals, made right here in Quepos.

 How do we gain access to the vacation home once we arrive?

 - Once your itinerary is set, simply notify us of you expected arrival time.

 If you are flying to Quepos, our house manager will meet you at the airport.

 If you are driving from San José, he will meet you at the home.
 Upon arrival,